CodeUnfolded/sabashaw/README.md

 - 👋 Hi, I’m @sabashaw
-- 👀 I’m interested in learning HTML, CSS, and Java
+- 👀 I’m interested in learning HTML, CSS, and JavaScript
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me, write me an email